 What have you learned through leading?
 I’d love to hear.
 Maybe we could start a conversation.

 I am reflecting on and writing about the past seventeen years in my role of leading a nonprofit.
-There might be a few things I could share that would help someone else avoid, or at least move through more quickly, some of the challenges I’ve had to move through (dance through ;)).
+There might be a thing or two I could share that would help someone else avoid or at least move more quickly through challenges I’ve had to learn to move (dance) through.